laubersm/LauberSolutions/articles/EnableSysAdmin/README.md

 # Enable SysAdmin Blog articles
-These files are the intial drafts submitted to the #EnableSysAdmin blog.
+These files are the initial drafts submitted to the #EnableSysAdmin blog.
 That team provided copy edit and tech review resources prior to publication.

 ## License: